Sonicwall to DrayTek Vigor IPSec VPN Connection

-You wil see that the status for the conncetion now displays the new IP address:
+You will see that the status for the connection now displays the new IP address:

 Press the OK button and we should now be able to ping 192.168.168.168

 We should now be able to browse to http://192.168.168.168 to enter the web configurator of the Sonicwall NSA 250M, the user is admin and the password is blank.
-As soon as you gain access you be asked to change the password:
+As soon as you gain access, you will be asked to change the password:

-Enter a new password in the two boxes to set security for your device - make it a good one if you intend to allow external HTTPS access...
+Enter a new password in the two boxes to set authentication security for your device - make sure it is a good one if you intend to allow external HTTPS access...

-Now we must select the WAN mode, in this case the sonicwall is plugged into a dedicated fibre router that broadcasts DHCP and so we will select the appropriate mode below:
+Now we must select the WAN mode, in this case the sonicwall is plugged into a dedicated fibre router that broadcasts DHCP and so we shall select the appropriate mode below: